lammps/lammps/doc/src/Build_settings.rst

 ------------------------------------------------------------------

 This setting is useful when external codes drive LAMMPS as a library.
-With this option enabled LAMMPS errors do not kill the caller.
+With this option enabled, LAMMPS errors do not kill the calling code.
 Instead, the call stack is unwound and control returns to the caller, e.g. to Python.
+Of course the calling code has to be set up to *catch* exceptions from within LAMMPS.

 **CMake variable**\ :